Next Friday

 “Please stay,” he pleaded.

-"Elliott, there is one final thing I can offer you.
-A single miracle, as my gift to you, before I can depart."
+“Elliot, there is one final thing I can offer you.
+A single miracle, as my gift to you, before I depart.”

 “A miracle?
 Then I wish for you to stay with me.”
 There was not a moment’s hesitation.